|

 So now I’ll endeavor to

-cover the medicinal aspects of Calamus.
+cover the medicinal aspects of calamus.
 You might notice

 that as I go on, the virtues described become a bit more…